"I didn't give him any indication of what

-Recording a cue at Sundance Composer Lab with composer Jeff Beal
+Recording a cue at the Sundance Composer Lab with composer

-His professional experience ranges from his work with singer-songwriter Mike Posner, as both an arranger and composer, to multiple film and television credits as an additional composer, including Apple TV+'s debut drama, The Morning Show, under the musical direction of Carter Burwell, and Netflix's Dear White People, under the direction of composer Kris Bowers.
-Gray continues his work with Burwell heading into 2020, as an additional composer and orchestrator.
+Forrest Gray first made a name for himself when he scored a documentary by award-winning director Steven Soderbergh.
+Titled and everything is going fine, the film chronicled the life and career of Gray's Father, Spalding Gray.
+Since his debut, Gray has gone on to make his mark in the film scoring world. his credits range from his work with singer-songwriter Mike Posner, as both an arranger and composer, to multiple film and television credits as an additional composer, including Apple TV+'s debut drama, The Morning Show, and Netflix's Space Force, both under the musical direction of Carter Burwell, and Netflix's Dear White People, under the direction of composer Kris Bowers.

-Gray's skillset encompasses a broad range of genres, having written numerous orchestral scores, most notably in his work for Bowers on Kobe Bryant's The Wizenard Series audio book, as well as synth-hybrid scores for a variety projects throughout the years.
-His work has been described as "dynamic, and evocative" with a "mature sense of drama" and a "sophisticated understanding of the orchestra."
+Gray's talents encompass a broad range of genres, having written numerous orchestral scores, most notably in his work for Bowers on Kobe Bryant's The Wizenard Series audio book, as well as synth-heavy scores for shows like The Morning Show.
+His work has been described as "dynamic and evocative" with a "mature sense of drama" and a "sophisticated understanding of the orchestra."

 (click to view)